The Xakia legal matter management software connects in-house legal teams with business clients to maximize strategic impact and demonstrate legal...

-There is a significant shift to move to the cloud, but what does this mean for in-house lawyers?
-Read our blog to learn the key considerations when evaluating cloud-based technology solutions.
+There's a shift to move to the cloud, but what does this mean for in-house lawyers?
+Learn the key points when evaluating cloud-based technology solutions here.

 Across the legal industry at large, there is a significant shift to move technology resources to the cloud.
 According to the International Legal Technology Association’s 2021 Technology Survey, respondents who are “not yet comfortable” with the Cloud is down to 7 percent.

-Meanwhile, a majority of respondents report migrating or planning to migrate major solutions to the cloud, including email, email security and payroll.
+Meanwhile, a majority of lawyer or legal team respondents report migrating or planning to migrate major solutions to the cloud, including email, email security and payroll.

 According to Microsoft, “cloud computing is the delivery of computing services – including servers, storage, databases, networking, software, analytics and intelligence – over the Internet to offer faster innovation, flexible resources, and economies of scale.”